artix75/psyc/doc/markdown/article-datasets.md

 ```

-## Sequence Datasets
+### Sequence Datasets

-Sequence datasets are composed of seqquences of inputs, so in this case every
+Sequence datasets are composed of sequences of inputs, so in this case every
-input sample is a squence of inputs instead of a single input.
+input sample is a sequence of inputs instead of a single input.
 Sequence datasets are tipically used with recurrent neural networks or with
 models that take sequences as inputs (ie. text generative models).
 Dataset created from text are a typical example of this kind of dataset, since